Lambda-invariants of Mazur--Tate elements attached to Ramanujan's tau function and congruences with Eisenstein series: Relating to Eisenstein series and boundary symbols

 \begin{defn} Let $\Gamma \leq \SL_2(\ZZ)$ be a congruence subgroup.
 A \textbf{classical modular symbol} of weight $k$ and level $\Gamma$ is an element of $\Hom_{\Gamma}(\dDelta^0, V_k(R))$ for some commutative ring $R$. \end{defn}

 \begin{remark} This definition differs from Definition~\ref{defn:modsymbBD} as the spaces $V_k(R)$ and $\mathcal{V}_k(R)$ are duals of each other and the actions on these spaces are slightly different.
-This will not be an issue for our purposes because we will mainly focus on modular symbols of weight $0$ where these two definitions coincide. \end{remark}
+This will not be an issue for our purposes because we will mainly focus on modular symbols of weight $0$ where these two definitions coincide.
+We chose to introduce both definitions as boundary modular symbols are generally defined as elements of the spaces in Definition~\ref{defn:modsymb} (see \cite{bel-das} for example) whilst modular symbols attached to modular forms are generally defined as elements of the spaces in Definition~\ref{defn:modsymbBD} (see \cite{PW}). \end{remark}

 Let $\Gamma \leq \SL_2(\ZZ)$ be a fixed congruence subgroup.
 To any modular form ${f \in \mathcal{S}_k(\Gamma)}$, one can associate a modular symbol of sign $+1$ denoted by $\varphi_f^+ \in \Hom_{\Gamma}(\dDelta^0,V_{k-2}(\CC))$ defined by